Coffee FAQ

 Specialty coffee is coffee that is carefully grown, processed, roasted, and brewed to highlight its natural character.
 It focuses on quality at every step, from the farm to the final cup.

-Single origin coffee comes from one country, region, or farm rather than being blended from multiple origins.
+Single Origin Coffee comes from one country, region, or farm rather than being blended from multiple origins.
 These coffees often highlight the distinctive flavor characteristics of where they were grown.

 A blend combines coffees from different origins to create a balanced, consistent flavor profile.
 Blends are often designed to be approachable, versatile, and dependable across brewing methods.

 Blends are crafted for balance and consistency, while single origin coffees are meant to showcase the unique character of a specific place.
-If you want a dependable everyday cup, a blend is often a great choice.
-If you want to explore regional flavor differences, single origin coffee is a great place to start.

 Roast level describes how long the coffee has been roasted and how much the flavor has developed.
-In general:

-light roast coffees tend to highlight brightness and origin character
+• light roast coffees tend to highlight brightness and origin character

-medium roast coffees tend to be balanced and versatile
+• medium roast coffees tend to be balanced and versatile

-dark roast coffees tend to be bolder, deeper, and fuller-bodied
+• dark roast coffees tend to be bolder, deeper, and fuller-bodied

 Freshness